ParwanySoman/IDE-research/README.md

 - ##### The price
 	The pricing can be made a little more economic for developers who are on a tight budget for the development of projects.
 If the team manages to reduce the pricing , a lot of developer folks out there may get onboard the 'Sublime' journey.

-I chose this IDE because I have read it is the most fitted to use when you are a beginner.
+`I chose this IDE because I have read it is the most fitted to use when you are a beginner.`

-`<html> </html>`

 - [ ] Pro's
 - [ ] Con's